 All students must be leveled by the dance faculty to be eligible to enroll in dance technique courses subject to availability.
-Contact the Dance Office at (405) 208-5322 for information about leveling schedules.
+Academic advisors may be contacted for leveling information and schedules.

 Double Majors

 Dance majors may not double major.
 The dance program is extremely demanding and time consuming due to its professional career orientation.
 Dance majors are involved in physically rigorous classes and rehearsals, performances, runouts, and tours.
 These activities take considerable time, energy, and concentration.
 Fatigue caused by overextension can cause illness, injury, psychological and emotional distress, poor grades, and loss of scholarships.